 If you are pretty certain your bub is having gas pain you can give infant anti-gas drops that contain simethicone, which helps along the gas bubbles in the intestine.
 It’s basically Gas-X in a baby safe medicine form.

 If your baby catches a stomach virus (which has happened in our family every winter/spring since I became a parent) an electrolyte solution is your new best friend.
 Pedialyte is typically recommended when your babe has vomiting and diarrhea because it contains the perfect balance of water, sugar, and salt that the body needs to properly re-hydrate.
-(Pro tip: some babies prefer it as a popsicle.)
 Check in with your pediatrician about amount and frequency.

 This is the go-to antihistamine to give your kiddo if he has an allergic reaction to something.
 It’s really not recommended for babies under 6-months old and dosage is based on weight, so check in with your ped.
 You’ll want it when your baby starts solids and you’re on alert for allergic reactions to new foods.

-Most medications come with a dropper or cup but if your child isn’t keen on them, there are a few alternatives that use soothers, bottle nipples and sippy cups to get the goods in them.
+Most medications come with a dropper or cup but if your child isn’t keen on them, there are a few alternatives that use soothers, bottle nipples and sippy cups to get the goods in them – the FridaBaby MediFrida Accu-Dose Pacifier Medicine Dispenser is a good example.
 Keep in mind, gross medicine will still taste awful coming out of a soother, so they may not help if the meds you’re trying to administer taste like dumpster water.

 People love these chest rubs when baby has a cough or a lot of congestion.
 The deal is that they are kind of like aromatherapy for a sick kid—they don’t actually reduce symptoms as much as hopefully soothe a fussy baby.
 The eucalyptus/menthol type smell tricks the brain into thinking the body is less congested and that may help open up airways a bit, possibly making babe a bit more comfortable.
 Hey man, I’ll take it.
 People also like to put it on baby’s feet and put socks over it, though there’s no research showing that this accomplishes much since the point is that the vapors from the rub have to reach baby’s nose to work.
 Shrug.